 - All debt investments are income-producing, unless otherwise noted.
-Equity investments are non-income producing, unless otherwise noted. - All of the Company's investments, unless otherwise noted, are encumbered as security for the Company's security for the Company's encoded are encumbered as security for the Company's 2 3 - The majority of investments bear interest at a rate that may be determined by reference to London Interbank Offered Rate ("LIBOR" or "L") or Prime ("P") and reset daily, monthly, quarterly, or semiannually.
+Equity investments are non-income producing, unless otherwise noted. - All of the Company's investments, unless otherwise noted, are encumbered as security for the Company's senior secured credit facility. - The majority of investments bear interest at a rate that may be determined by reference to London Interbank Offered Rate ("LIBOR" or "L") or Prime ("P") and reset daily, monthly, quarterly, or semiannually.
 For each the Company has provided the spread over LIBOR or Prime and the current contractual interest rate in effect at March 31, 2017.
 Certain investments are subject to a LIBOR or Prime interest rate floor. - Investments are carried at fair value in accordance with the Investment Company Act of 1940 (the "1940 Act") and Financial Accounting Standards Board ("FASB") Accounting Standard Codification ("ASC") 820, Fair Value Measurements and Disclosures.
 We determine in good faith the fair value of our Investment portfolio pursuant to a valuation policy in accordance with ASC 820 and a valuation process approved by our Board of Directors.
 See Note 4 to the consolidated financial statements.

-4 5 - Non-Control/Non-Affiliate investments are generally defined by the 1940 Act as investments that are neither control investments nor affiliate investments.
-At March 31, 2017, approximately 61.3% of the Company's investment assets were non-control/non-affiliate investments.
-6 Affiliate investments are generally defined by the 1940 Act as investments in which between 5% and 25% of the voting securities are owned and the investments are not classified as control - investments.
+Non-Control/Non-Affiliate investments are generally defined by the 1940 Act as investments that are neither control investments nor affiliate investments.
+At March 31, 2017, approximately 61.3% of the Company's investment assets were non-control/non-affiliate investments. - Affiliate investments are generally defined by the 1940 Act as investments in which between 5% and 25% of the voting securities are owned and the investments are not classified as control - investments.
 At March 31, 2017, approximately 2.5% of the Company's investment assets were affiliate investments.

 Control investments are generally defined by the 1940 Act as investments in which more than 25% of the voting securities are owned or maintains greater than 50% of the board representation.
-7 - At March 31, 2017, approximately 36.2% of the Company's investment assets were control investments.
-8 - The investment is structured as a first lien last out term loan and earns interest in addition to the stated rate 9 - Indicates assets that the Company believes do not represent "qualifying assets" under section 55(a) of the 1940 Act.
-Qualifying assets must represent at least 70% of total assets at the time of acquisition of any additional non-qualifying assets.
-10 - The investment has approximately \$7.2 million unfunded commitment as of March 31, 2017.
-Income producing through dividends on distributions. - 12 - As of March 31, 2017, the cumulative gross unrealized appreciation for federal income tax purposes is approximately \$40.1 million; cumulative gross unrealized depreciation for federal income tax purposes is \$3.4 million.
-Cumulative net unrealized appreciation is \$36.7 million, based on a tax cost of \$250.1 million. - 13 Chandler Signs, LP Class A-1 common stock is held through a wholly-owned taxable subsidiary.
+At March 31, 2017, approximately 36.2% of the Company's investment assets were control investments. - The investment is structured as a first lien last out term loan and earns interest in addition to the stated rate - Indicates assets that the Company believes do not represent "qualifying assets" under section 55(a) of the 1940 Act.
+Qualifying assets must represent at least 70% of total assets at the time of acquisition of any additional non-qualifying assets. - The investment has approximately \$7.2 million unfunded commitment as of March 31, 2017.
+Income producing through dividends on distributions. - As of March 31, 2017, the cumulative gross unrealized appreciation for federal income tax purposes is approximately \$40.1 million; cumulative gross unrealized depreciation for federal income tax purposes is \$3.4 million.
+Cumulative net unrealized appreciation is \$36.7 million, based on a tax cost of \$250.1 million. - Chandler Signs, LP Class A-1 common stock is held through a wholly-owned taxable subsidiary.